20 iconic signature dishes you must try in Sydney

 Pippies in XO sauce at XOPP

 Beginning life at the now-closed Sydney legend Golden Century, the beloved pippies in XO sauce live on at the Chinese restaurant’s sister eatery XOPP in Darling Square.
-Tossed in a sweet and sour chilli-drenched sauce, more than half a tonne of these Nelson Bay clams are sold per week.
+Tossed in a secret-recipe, savoury, spicy, seafood-laden XO sauce, more than half a tonne of these Nelson Bay clams are sold per week.
 It’s a favourite plate for chefs Dan Hong and David Chang, and even former Chinese president Hu Jintao, who requested a delivery to the Canberra embassy.

 XOPP, Darling Square - Credit: Steven Woodburn